• Skip to primary navigation

 A Prayer for Your Health 4-Day Daniel Fast challenge will nudge you in the direction of taking those first steps from the rut of an unhealthy lifestyle to taking control of your health.

-two women sitting outside smiling at the camera
+two women sitting at the table smiling and looking at a book

 What you’ll get: